FalconGIT/CLITool/README.md

 ## Commands Usage

-<instances> - List all the instances running
+<instances> - List all the instances running with optional instances names as filter

 ```python
 python service_monitoring.py instances